DevQtie/glamgear-admin-blazor/README.md

 ## Important note: Always utilize the Bootstrap v5.3.3 as it is already embedded to the project structure, and it should be used properly.

+## 1.6.0.0-alpha

+* The recommended `FromSql` currently supports static `SqlParameter` in the meantime.
+* Implementing SQLServerHelper class and MinimalDbSettings class for code scalability and manageability.

 ## 1.5.0.1-alpha

 * TODO: The `Auth.razor` page shouldn't be visible to user, if not authenticated, I prefer not to manage the content visibility through <Authorized> and <NotAuthorized> tags-->